 Introduction

 Warming temperatures and drier conditions can decrease the interval between fire events, leading to an increase in reburning in Interior Alaska (Buma et al. 2022).
 Historically, return intervals between fires were 100 to 300 years in Interior Alaska (Hoecker and Higuera 2019), enforcing a ‘legacy lock’ on forest composition that allowed conifers like black spruce (Picea mariana) to dominate (Johnstone et al. 2010).
 Reburns (two fires in an interval of 50 years or less in the boreal) and continued reburning (three or more fires in an interval of 150 years or less) drive stand-level transitions from conifer-dominated forests to deciduous shrublands and grasslands (Johnstone and Chapin 2010, Hayes and Buma 2021).
 Deciduous communities in the boreal are historically less flammable (less capable of igniting and carrying fire spread, Pausas et al. 2017), due to higher foliage moisture (Kelly et al. 2013).
-Thus, increased presence of deciduous species on the landscape may act as a negative feedback to future fire (Brubaker et al. 2009), enacting a process also referred to as ‘self-regulation’ (Parks et al. 2015, Hart et al. 2019).
-However, the strength, reliability and potential duration of a negative feedback derived from an increased presence of deciduous species remains unclear, given that ongoing reburning is shifting community composition past historic norms.
+Thus, increased presence of deciduous species on the landscape may provide a negative feedback to future fire (Brubaker et al. 2009), enacting a process also referred to as ‘self-regulation’ (Parks et al. 2015, Hart et al. 2019).
+However, the strength, reliability and potential duration of negative feedbacks derived from an increased presence of deciduous species remains unclear, given that ongoing reburning is shifting community composition outside of historic norms.
 Here, we explore the strength of deciduous self-regulation by investigating the relationship between fuels and potential fire behavior in emerging reburned stands.

-Fire in Alaska is determined by top-down and bottom-up controls (Chapin et al. 2006, Walker et al. 2019).
-Species composition and stand structure are bottom-up controls on fire in boreal Alaskan landscapes, while fire weather and climate are top-down controls (Barrett et al. 2016, Walker et al. 2020).
+Fire in Alaska is determined by a combination of fire weather and climate, referred to here as top-down controls (Barrett et al. 2016, Walker et al. 2020), and species composition and stand structure, bottom-up controls (Chapin et al. 2006, Walker et al. 2019).
 Both directions of control are highly variable in space and time: Top-down drivers of fire include the day-to-day fluctuations in fuel moisture, the seasonal impact of fire weather and the long-term patterns of climate.
 In contrast, bottom-up drivers can include variability in both macro- and microtopography, fuel availability, fuel connectivity and underlying drainage.
 Depending on the scale of investigation, both top-down and bottom-up drivers are important drivers of fire; while fire weather in extreme seasons can drive increases in burning, over longer time scales, bottom-up drivers of fuel drive burning across boreal ecoregions (Walker et al. 2020).

 From a bottom-up perspective, changing forest characteristics should be able to alter fire behavior.
 But forests in boreal Interior Alaska have been remarkably stable in terms of structure and composition for thousands of years (Kelly et al. 2013).
 Paleoecological community types, on which the description of a negative feedback are based, are not analogous to modern emerging communities in Alaska: mid-Holocene boreal deciduous environments were dominated by birch (Betula neoalaskana) (Higuera et al. 2008; Kelly et al. 2013) while recent studies have found alder (Alnus crispa), aspen (Populus tremuloides), and even willow (Salix spp.) in dominant quantities in modern boreal forests after reburning (Johnstone et al. 2020, Hayes and Buma 2021).
 Early observations of regenerating deciduous landscapes in Interior Alaska demonstrate that stand structure changes distinctively across a 1-3 short-interval fire gradient: three burns result in a more open, clumped spatial distribution with increased presence of willow and aspen (Hayes and Buma 2021).
-The role of stand structure in shaping fuel distributions (Hély et al. 2000, Eckdahl et al. 2022) strengthens the argument that paleoecological studies are not a perfect analogue for modern changing landscapes (Kelly et al. 2013).
+The role of stand structure in shaping fuel distributions (Hély et al. 2000, Eckdahl et al. 2022) strengthens the argument that paleoecological studies are not a perfect analogue for fire environments of modern changing landscapes (Kelly et al. 2013).